 To be found guilty, the jury must conclude not just that it’s possible or likely that you committed a crime.
 Instead, the jury must be sure of your guilt beyond a reasonable doubt.
 This very high standard of proof—beyond a reasonable doubt—is a hallmark of most free and fair societies, as it helps ensure that innocent people are not unnecessarily stripped of their freedom.

 If the jury finds you guilty, then the judge will determine your sentence.
 If the jury finds you not guilty, then the charges are dismissed and your case is over.

 When should I contact an NYC criminal defense attorney if I’ve been charged with a crime?

 As soon as possible.
-Many critical procedural steps occur in the first few weeks of your case, and the sooner you retain an NYC criminal lawyer the sooner your lawyer can develop a comprehensive plan and strategically navigate the early procedural steps in your case.
+Many critical procedural steps occur in the first few weeks of your case, and the sooner you retain a lawyer the sooner your lawyer can develop a comprehensive plan and strategically navigate the early procedural steps in your case.